The Gaab Lab for Developmental Neuroscience

 Research Coordinator: Joseph Sanfilippo, M.Sc., Ed.M.Joseph earned his M.Sc. in neuroanatomy from Queen's University in Kingston, Canada, and his Ed.M. in Mind, Brain, and Education from Harvard.
 He worked in an auditory neuroscience lab at The Hospital for Sick Children in Toronto before joining the Gaab Lab in 2015 as a graduate research intern during his Ed.M.
 He began full-time as the lab's research coordinator the spring of 2016.
 In addition to overseeing the lab's MRI and psychometric data collection and management, Joseph is involved in several analysis projects in the lab, including a project investigating the role of auditory processing in dyslexia.
 He is also responsible for managing IRB coordination and funding aspects for several ongoing studies.
 He also serves as the MRI Coordinator for the ACE autism study in the Nelson Lab.
-With teaching experiences ranging from the level of elementary school to graduate school, Joseph has a particular interest in education and the role of neuroscience research within it, as well as the relationship between audition and language/literacy.
-He plans to pursue a doctoral degree in the future to delve further into these topics.
+With teaching experiences ranging from the level of elementary school to graduate school, Joseph has a particular interest in education and the role of neuroscience research within it.
+He plans to pursue a doctoral degree in the future.

 Research Assistant: Jade Dunstan, B.S.Jade Dunstan earned her BS degree in Psychology from Boston College in May of 2016.
 She joined the Gaab Lab in late September as a Research Assistant, bringing with her knowledge and experience from her time as an undergraduate Research Assistant in Dr. Sara Cordes’ Infant and Child Cognition Lab and as an undergraduate Lab Manager in the Lamoureux Learning Lab.
 Her primary role in the Gaab Lab is data acquisition, though she is excited to gain experience in data analysis.
 Jade is interested in pursuing a Ph.D. in Cognitive Neuroscience in the future, though is not yet sure of the specific research questions she intends to tackle.